 I only restrict refunds in extreme cases.
 For instance, if you buy the course, download a large portion of the videos, then ask for a refund shortly afterwards.
 I have had issues with theft in the past, so I am reserving the right to refuse a refund in what I consider extremely suspicious cases.

 The course doesn't expire.
 Once you purchase, you will always have access to the videos.

 If you are worried, the complete package includes a way to download all the content so that you can back everything up on your own devices as well.
 You know, just in case I get hit by a truck or something. 🚛 *beep* *beep*

 The videos are hosted with Vimeo and are streamable through their embedded player.
 If you purchase the complete package I also offer DRM-free, high quality 1920x1080 mp4s that you can download.

 We use TDD some in the projects, but it isn't taught as a standalone concept.
 That said, everything taught in this course can be applied to TDD with relative ease.

 Yes, students of any kind (high school, college, bootcamp, whatever else) can send me an email with any sort of proof you are a student and I'll send you a link to purchase the course with the student discount.

 Yes, I offer team packages.
 These include everything in the complete package, but you get a discount for buying multiple copies.
 Pricing for the team packages is shown below.

 Jon Calhoun is a full stack web developer who teaches about Go, web development, testing, algorithms, and anything else he finds interesting.
-He spoke at the GothamGo conference about focusing on simplicity when writing software and was a guest on the Go Time podcast.
+He spoke at the GothamGo conference about focusing on simplicity when writing software and is a panelist on the Go Time podcast.

 Previously, Jon founded EasyPost, a shipping API that many fortune 500 companies use to power their shipping infrastructure.
 Before that he worked at Google as a software engineer.
 Before that he studied computer science at UCF.